fgheysels/homewizard-qbus/readme.md

 # Introduction

-The goal of this project is to inform me and the members of my family if our solar-panels are producing
+The goal of this project is to inform me and the members of my family if our solar-panels are producing more electricity than what we're currently consuming.

 # How does it work

 A process that runs indefinitely reads out the measurements of the HomeWizard P1 device at a certain interval.
 If it turns out that the solar-panels are producing that much energy that we have a surplus of energy, a signal is triggered in the QBus home automation system that informs the habitants about the energy surplus.

+I have this process running on a Raspberry Pi where it is hosted in Kubernetes (k3s).
+This is actually overkill, but I wanted to experiment with Kubernetes as well.
+Information on how to install k3s on a Raspberry Pi can be found [here](https://github.com/fgheysels/pi_k3s).

 # Build and run